gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/ui-beta.md

 ![](/img/specs/bridges/claim1-2.png)

 6\) View the History tab ([https://xdai-omnibridge-nft-staging.web.app/history](https://xdai-omnibridge-nft-staging.web.app/history)) to see the claim button and previously claimed transactions.
-For testing purposes, the xDai <-> Rinkeby bridge is currently set to auto-claim, so the NFT is automatically claimed to your address without needing to process a 2nd claim transaction.
+For testing purposes, the Gnosis Chain <-> Rinkeby bridge is currently set to auto-claim, so the NFT is automatically claimed to your address without needing to process a 2nd claim transaction.

 ![](/img/specs/bridges/img6.png)